Weddings at St. Barnabas

 - You are on the electoral roll at St. Barnabas.
 This is not the national electoral roll for voting but the church’s own membership list.
 You can go on this roll if you are baptized and regularly attend services here for 6 months.

 It is always possible to check whether your home is in the parish by going to the A Church Near You website and entering your postcode.
-More information relating to church weddings is also available on the special Church of England website http:www.yourchurchwedding.org but if you are interested, just get in touch with our Vicar, Rev. Freda on firstname.lastname@example.org and she will be more than happy to meet up and have a chat with you.
+More information relating to church weddings is also available on the special Church of England website http:www.yourchurchwedding.org but if you are interested, please contact us and we’ll be happy to discuss the details.
+Contact the Vicar, Rev. Emma Sykes on 07784 071919 or email her at: email@example.com

 It is sometimes the case that couples have been unable to have a church wedding or perhaps they were married abroad and they would like to have a blessing on a special anniversary.